rprata/sgfx/README.md

 * Lightweight, OpenSource, Portable and Modular;
 * Lua support

+## Supported platforms
+- [x] Raspberry Pi 1 Model B
+- [x] Raspberry Pi 2 Model B
+- [x] Raspberry Pi 3
+- [ ] Raspberry Pi 4
+- [ ] Odroid C2

+If you have a suggestion or want contribuite with a new portings, create an issue :wink:

 ## Installation
 SGFX requires [CMake](https://cmake.org/) to compile.
 Follow the instructions:
 ```sh